Stenstromen/gotlsaflare/README.md

 # GoTLSAFlare

-Go binary for updating TLSA DANE record on cloudflare from TLS Certificate
+Go binary for updating TLSA DANE record on cloudflare from x509 Certificate

 <br>